Los Ángeles (album)

-Los Ángeles (/es/; Spanish for 'the angels') is the debut studio album by Spanish singer Rosalía, with Raül Refree as co-author, artist, producer, guitarist and arranger.
+Los Ángeles (/es/; Spanish for 'the angels') is the debut studio album by Spanish singer Rosalía and collaborative cover album with Raül Refree as co-author, artist, producer, guitarist and arranger.
 It was released on 10 February 2017 by Universal Music Group in Spain.

 Background

 Rosalía began performing in tablaos a decade before the release of her recording debut, gradually becoming a well-known vocalist within Barcelona's flamenco circuit.
 She worked as a guest artist and supporting act for various artists, including Chicuelo, Enric Palomar, La Fura dels Baus, Miguel Poveda and Rocío Márquez, performing across countries such as Germany, Singapore and Panama and events like the 2015 Primavera Sound and an APAP conference in New York City.
 She told ABC: "I have done many collaborations with other musicians, and I have always tried that they were older than me, in order to learn from them."
 Rosalía grew up in a family with no artistic background that mostly listened to music in English.
 She discovered flamenco at thirteen when her friends played Camarón de la Isla while meeting in a park after school, soon becoming fascinated with the genre and studying it on her own.
 As she immersed herself in the Catalan flamenco scene, Rosalía met local fixture José Miguel Vizcaya, known as El Chiqui de la Línea, who suggested she start a degree in music.
 "El Chiqui" became Rosalía's teacher for the following eight years, as she studied Interpretation of Flamenco Singing at the Catalonia College of Music (Catalan: Escola Superior de Música de Catalunya, ESMUC).
 The ESMUC only accepts one student of this discipline per year, and Rosalía was selected in 2014.
 The singer has described "El Chiqui" as a fundamental figure in her career, who encouraged her to investigate the genre even further back in time.
 Speaking with ABC, she stated: "To me, flamenco was Camarón, something of gypsy aesthetics, and when going back I found many other things that I loved. [...]
 When I discovered cantaores like Niño de la Huerta or "El Gloria", "El Chiqui" taught me to listen and appreciate their singing, because their recordings sound very bad!
 To people of our age that sound seems terrible to us."